LGUG2Z/komorebi/README.md

-load                          Load the resize layout dimensions from a file focus                         Change focus to the window in the specified direction move                          Move the focused window in the specified direction stack                         Stack the focused window in the specified direction resize                        Resize the focused window in the specified direction unstack                       Unstack the focused window
+load                          Load the resize layout dimensions from a file focus                         Change focus to the window in the specified direction move                          Move the focused window in the specified direction cycle-focus                   Change focus to the window in the specified cycle direction cycle-move                    Move the focused window in the specified cycle direction stack                         Stack the focused window in the specified direction resize                        Resize the focused window in the specified direction unstack                       Unstack the focused window